tayeb-khan/Notification/README.md

 4. Configure Environment
    Copy the example environment file and update it with your settings: cp .env.example .env
+5. Configure Environment
+   Copy the example environment file and update it with your settings: cp .env.example .env

-5. Set Up the Database and make sure Mysql is running
+6. Set Up the Database and make sure Mysql is running

-6. Install Reverb:
+7. Install Reverb:
 > php artisan reverb:install

-6. Run migration and seed
+8. Run migration and seed
 > php artisan migrate --seed

-7. Start Redis Server
+9. Start Redis Server

 Install Redis (if not already installed):